Carmona, Cavite: Demographics

 In the 2020 census, the population of Carmona, Cavite, was 106,256 people, with a density of sigfig 106,256/29.68.

 In the 2010 census, Carmona had a total population of 74,986 which represented a total number of households at 14,885.

 Population density

-The highest densities are found in the Poblacion area (Barangays 1–8) and Barangays Milagrosa and Maduya, where land areas are significantly lower than the other barangays.
+The highest densities are found in the Poblacion area (Barangays 1 to 8) and Barangays Milagrosa and Maduya, where land areas are significantly lower than the other barangays.
 Barangay Lantic posted development of the Kuok Property within the Lantic area; it is expected that the density will increase within the ten-year period.

 Population distribution

-Carmona's population is concentrated in Barangays 1–8 at the Poblacion area.
+Carmona's population is concentrated in Barangays 1 to 8 at the Poblacion area.
 Barangay Lantic is the most populated barangay, which posted a total population of 24,721.
 Dense population is also found in Barangay 9, the central business district of the municipality.
 Most population catalysts such as banks, town center, and commercial establishments are found in the Poblacion area.